 On your personal profile thumbnail, you’re either a tiny speck in the distance or you’re showing off your left eyebrow.
 On your fan page, your brand’s logo is cut off.
 Here are some fan pages that still haven’t gotten it quite right:

 Facebook recommends that profile pictures should be 200px wide.
 They height can vary up to three times the width.
 However, they don’t make it clear how the thumbnail that Facebook uses is generated from this picture.

-Also remember that Facebook thumbnails are always square, regardless of the shape of your profile image.
-So when designing rectangular profile pictures, make sure to keep your desired thumbnail imagery within a square boundary.
+Facebook thumbnails are always square, regardless of the shape of your profile image.
+So when using rectangular pictures, make sure to keep your desired thumbnail imagery within a square boundary.
 Then you can edit the thumbnail selection accordingly.

-How to create a profile image with the correct dimensions
+Step 1: Create a profile image using the correct dimensions

 Your profile image will appear as a 160 x 160 pixel box.
 However, if you attempt uploading a picture that small, you will see an error message.
 Intuitive, right?